 eBook: Unless you’re a talented writer, designer, and developer, you’ll need some help on this one.
 The first step is, of course, to write the eBook content.
 Then, you’ll want to send it away to the designer.
 While you wait, you can start working on a promotion plan for the eBook.
 This should include social media, email, creating banners on the blog, etc. If you want to get more creative, you can even publish your eBook via Amazon!
 Also, have the developer start working on the eBook download landing page (if applicable).
 When the designed version of the eBook is ready to go, launch the landing page and the promotion plan!
 HubSpot does this exceptionally well with their devoted marketing whitepapers and eBooks section.

 Video: You might need some help creating video content as well.
-If you’re creating a demo video, you’ll need to look into a professional team of writers, editors, producers, animators, etc. Consider a company like Switch Video, for example.
+If you’re creating a demo video, you’ll need to look into a professional team of writers, editors, producers, animators, etc. Consider a company like Switch Video or Digital Brew, for example.
 In this case, you’ll be involved in the creative process, adding your input where possible.
 Otherwise, you’ll be fairly hands-off until the video is ready and it’s time for promotion.
 See the results of video first-hand by adding the demo video to your homepage and watching for conversion rate increases.

 While social media is pushing traffic to your new content, your content is designed to convert.
 Whether you have a call to action on your blog or a call to action on the last slide of your webinar deck, be sure your content marketing efforts are focused on two things: resonating with the audience and acquiring customers.